Know someone that would make a great Honorary Chair?

 The Honorary Chair is a role model not only for her or his level of success and leadership, but also for a proven and lifelong commitment to serving the Asian Pacific American communities.
-The Honorary Chair is a Colorado resident who is a strong, outspoken advocate for APA organizations and events, and a proven champion or advocate of the Asian community.
+The Honorary Chair is a Colorado resident (of any race) who is a strong, outspoken advocate for APA organizations and events, and a proven champion or advocate of the Asian community.

 Past Honorary Chairs